 At least 90% of the UCI's securities and instruments undergo ESG analysis and are therefore aligned with the environmental or social characteristics promoted, in line with the binding elements of the investment strategy.
-In addition, the UCI undertakes that sustainable investments will account for at least 30% of net assets, as indicated in the table below.
+In addition, the UCI undertakes that sustainable investments will account for a minimum of 60% of net assets, as indicated in the table below.